-The Center for Wound Healing at Oswego Health, managed by Healogics, Inc., is providing specialized treatment for chronic or non-healing wounds.
+The Center for Wound Healing at Oswego Health, managed by Healogics, Inc., offers hyperbaric medicine and provides specialized treatment for chronic or non-healing wounds.

 Our physician-led team, which also includes specially trained nurses and others, is dedicated to healing chronic wounds.
 This center along with only 15 others around the country recently received the President’s Circle Award, for outstanding clinical outcomes for twelve consecutive months, including patient satisfaction higher than 92 percent, and a minimum wound healing rate of at least 92 percent within 28 median days to heal.
 In addition, they were the recipient of the Robert A. Warriner III, MD, Clinical Excellence Award and scored in the top 10% of eligible Healogics® Wound Care Centers®.